 This subtitle may be cited as the “Senior Residents Real Property Tax Cap Clarification Amendment Act of 2019”.

 Sec.
 7092.
-Section 47-864(b) of the District of Columbia Official Code is amended by striking the phrase “real property receiving the homestead deduction under § 47-850 and the tax relief deduction provided under § 47-863, the multiplier shall be 105%” both times it appears and inserting the phrase “real property receiving in whole or in part the homestead deduction under § 47-850 or § 47-850.01 and the tax relief deduction provided under § 47-863, the multiplier shall be 105% relative to that whole or part” in its place.
+Section 47-864 of the District of Columbia Official Code is amended as follows:

+(a) Subsection (b) is amended by striking the phrase “real property receiving the homestead deduction under § 47-850 and the tax relief deduction provided under § 47-863, the multiplier shall be 105%” both times it appears and inserting the phrase “real property receiving in whole or in part the homestead deduction under § 47-850 or § 47-850.01 and the tax relief deduction provided under § 47-863, the multiplier shall be 105% relative to that whole or part” in its place.

+(b) A new subsection (g) is added to read as follows:

+“(g) For that part of a housing cooperative receiving the homestead deduction under § 47-850.01 and the tax relief deduction provided under § 47-863, the credit under this section attributable to the assessment exceeding 105% up to 110% of the prior tax year’s taxable assessment (or the current tax year’s taxable assessment if the credit was not received in the prior tax year) shall be an additional benefit to be passed on to the eligible household in the same manner as the deduction under § 47-863(c)(2)(C).
+No such credit attributable to such assessment increase shall be passed on unless the entire housing cooperative qualifies for a credit under this section.
+The part of the housing cooperative that does not qualify for both the homestead deduction under § 47-850.01 and the tax relief deduction provided under § 47-863 shall only receive the credit under this section attributable to the assessment exceeding 110% of the prior tax year’s taxable assessment (or the current tax year’s taxable assessment if the credit was not received in the prior tax year).”.

 Sec.
 7093.
 Applicability.

 This subtitle shall apply as of October 1, 2018.